alcacode/object_validator/README.md

 - <`string`>

-Optional.
 Map option to a different property key in the output object.

 ### `ObjectSchema.macro`

 - <`string`>

-Optional.
 Use the rules of another option and map output accordingly. _All_ other options are discarded if set.
 If the referenced rule does not exist or forms a circular reference, a warning will be printed and the option will be discarded.

 ### `ObjectSchema.extends`

 - <`string`>

-Optional.
 Inherit rules from another rule.
 Settings defined on the extending rule take precedence over inherited rules.
 If the referenced rule does not exist or forms a circular reference, a warning will be printed and the option will be discarded.

 #### Example